pooky-labs/smart-contracts/docs/PookyballGenesisMinter.md

 Set the maximum number of mintable balls per account.

-_Pooky Balls balance might exceed this limit as Ball transfers are permitted.
+_Pookyballs balance might exceed this limit as Ball transfers are permitted.
 Mints are tracked by {accountMints}.

 Requirements: